shaunn17/NutrifyAI/README.md

 **"No USDA match found"**
 - Try simpler ingredient names (e.g., "chicken breast" instead of "organic free-range chicken")
 - Use generic terms rather than brand names
+- Check spelling of ingredient names

 **"Recipe generation failed"**
 - Check your Groq API key is valid and has remaining quota
 - Ensure internet connection is stable
+- Try with fewer ingredients (4-8 ingredients work best)

+**"Ingredients not used in recipe"**
+- Check spelling (e.g., "broccoli" not "brocoli")
+- Use simpler ingredient names
+- Try regenerating the recipe

+## 🔮 Future Enhancements

+- [x] Recipe rating and favorites system ✅
+- [x] Advanced filtering and search ✅
+- [x] Quality validation and feedback ✅
+- [x] Modern glassmorphism UI ✅
+- [x] Recipe management and analytics ✅
+- [ ] Shopping list generation
+- [ ] Recipe image generation
+- [ ] Meal planning calendar
+- [ ] Export to PDF/email
+- [ ] Ingredient substitution suggestions
+- [ ] Calorie target optimization
+- [ ] Multi-language support
+- [ ] Recipe sharing and collaboration

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- [Groq](https://groq.com/) for providing ultra-fast AI inference
+- [USDA FoodData Central](https://fdc.nal.usda.gov/) for comprehensive nutritional data
+- [Streamlit](https://streamlit.io/) for the amazing web app framework
+- [Pydantic](https://pydantic.dev/) for robust data validation
+- The open-source community for inspiration and tools

+---

+**Made with ❤️ for healthy cooking and smart nutrition**

+*Transform any combination of ingredients into a delicious, healthy meal with AI precision!*